PhotoFlare/photoflare/README.md

 <img src="http://photoflare.io/wp-content/uploads/2015/04/CrossPlatform.png">

 ## Dependencies
-* libgraphicsmagick++-dev
+- libgraphicsmagick++-dev
-* qt5-default (Ubuntu only)
+- qt5-default (Ubuntu only)
-* G++ on Linux, MinGW on Windows or Clang on MacOSX
+- G++ on Linux, MinGW on Windows or Clang on MacOSX

 ## Building
 Compile using either by opening the .pro file with Qt Creator or use qmake passing the .pro file as a parameter.
-Full instructions  <a href="http://photoflare.io/contributing/building-the-source/">available here</a>
+Full instructions for each platform <a href="http://photoflare.io/contributing/building-the-source/">available here</a>

+## Translations
+Languages currently available:

+English
+French
+Dutsch
+German

+If you would like to add to this list then get in touch.
+Instructions on adding a translation is <a href="http://photoflare.io/contributing/translations/">available here</a>